 Does Stress Cause Weight Gain?

-Stress makes us more likely to eat unhealthy, calorie-laden snacks, and most of us get less sleep when we are stressed.
+Stress makes us more likely to eat unhealthy, calorie-laden snacks, while most get less sleep when stressed.
 Find out what stress really is, and how to beat it once and for all.

 When you see a few pounds creep up or have a few stubborn pounds that just will not let go, even despite the healthier strides you have been making, stress might be the culprit.